hirokoymj-new/Udemy/15_call-apply-bind.md

 # call, apply and bind

-- In Javascript, this value is NOT unstable in JavaScript. `this` value depends on how this calls and also it's different between non-static mode and use static mode
+- In Javascript, this value is unstable. `this` value depends on how `this` keyword calls and also it's different between non-static mode and use static mode
 - call(), apply() and bind() use to stabilize `this` value in a function.